douglasdl/NLW1/README.md

 ## 📐 Project

-This was a Foundation project from NLW7(Heat)-Origin.
+This was the project from the Next Level Week 1st Edition that was presented from JUN/01/2020 ~ JUN/07/2020.
+This project is a web and a mobile marketplace application to help people to efficiently find waste collection points.
+This project also utilizes map integration.
-Check the project online [here](https://douglasdl.github.io/NLW7-Origin/).
+Check the project online [here](https://douglasdl.github.io/NLW1/).
-NLW Heat is a digital nameplate created as a warming up and to be used at the DoWhile 2021 event.

 ## 🔖 Layout